 In doing so, you’ll be amazed at the breadth of content being created.
-Videos that you wouldn’t think anyone would have an interest in viewing amassing hundreds of thousands views.
+Videos that you wouldn’t think anyone would have an interest in viewing are amassing hundreds of thousands of views.

-I know, I know…even with the understanding that kids can earn revenue from becoming a YouTube star, giving the greenlight on your children creating videos with their free time can still be difficult.
+I know, I know… even with the understanding that kids and teens can earn revenue from becoming a YouTube star, giving the green light on your children creating videos with their free time can still be difficult.

-But, think about it this way—in order to create great videos, kids will need to learn a lot more than simply how to sit in front of a camera.
+But, think about it this way—to create great videos, kids will need to learn a lot more than simply how to sit in front of a camera.

-Meaning, there are a number of related skills in which one will need to become proficient if they wish to “professional” levels of success.
+Meaning, there are a number of related skills in which one will need to become proficient if they aspire to “professional” levels of success.